 - Amendments to Ind AS 103, Business Combinations - Amendments to Ind AS 16, Property, Plant and Equipment - Amendments to Ind AS 37, Provisions, Contingent Liabilities and Contingent Assets - Amendments to Ind AS 109, Financial Instruments - Amendments to Ind AS 116, Leases

-Based on Preliminary work, the Company does not expect these amendments to have any significant impact on its Financial statements, con a rapido in tanna)
+Based on Preliminary work, the Company does not expect these amendments to have any significant impact on its Financial statements.

-MEP SANJOSE ARAWALI KANTE ROAD PVT.
-LTD Notes to financial statements as at 31 March 2022
+MEP SANJOSE KANTE WAKED ROAD PVT.
+LTD. Notes to financial statements as at 31 March 2022